 Mid-stream ads appear during the stream.
 These commercials are usually used by streamers during a slow period of their content or breaks.
 The streamer can run commercials at varying intervals and for different lengths.
 Typically, streamers inform viewers that they'll be running an ad break, so users are not shocked.
 Ad money is paid to the streamer based on how many people are watching.

 Donations are probably the next most popular source of income among streamers.
 In a sense, the amount of money streamers earn is determined by their ability to engage with viewers.
 For some people, donations are a way to support and cheer their favorite streamer.
 For others, it's about gaining a momentary burst of internet popularity and seeing their name on the big screen.
 That's why you should use such visual incentives as Twitch alerts.
 These graphics pop-up when viewers contribute to you during the stream.
 You may modify alerts in an infinite number of ways.
-Discover our library of to have alerts and many more items included.
+Discover our library of full stream packages to have alerts and many more items included.

 Twitch has a local virtual currency called Bits — users can buy them to support and cheer broadcasters, gain attention in chat, vote in polls, get recognition through badges, and even more with all kinds of twitch extensions.
 The more viewers cheer you, the more money you get.
 One thousand bits is equal to $10.
 So a streamer will keep exactly $10 if someone donates 1000 bits.

 Sources Of Income Outside of Twitch

 Sponsored content has various forms: affiliate links in descriptions, mentioning the product while playing, displaying the company's logo during the stream, promoting new products or upcoming games, etc. For example, you can get a sponsorship deal on Twitch with as few as 1,000 followers.
 Even if the streamer doesn't have a large following yet, many businesses prefer to collaborate with influencers with good content and engaging personalities.